-From Jersey City divorce lawyer Santo Artusa……This article is about common divorce misconceptions in New Jersey and how I will “destroy” them one by one with the help of Spock.
+Jersey City divorce attorney and New Jersey Family Law Attorney Santo Artusa……This article is about common divorce misconceptions in New Jersey and how I will “destroy” them one by one with the help of Spock.
 Ok, first myth that we will destroy today: “My spouse will get half of everything I have” This is false.
 First, New Jersey divorce laws are based on equitable distribution not community property meaning that it is based on various equitable factors.
 Even if the court divided half of property you have, it is only the property/assets acquired during the marriage.
 So if you think your spouse will take money you had before the marriage too, no he or she will not.
 There are circumstances where money is commingled but that if for another time and another article.

 #2 – The family courts favor women.
 Untrue.
 More and more women are lawyers and in turn Judges and believe it or not, many of these judges in family court are tougher on women then they are on men.
 I have seen it with my own eyes time and time again.